bazzlebream/dawn-of-everything/docs/dawn_of_everything_ch_2_wicked_liberty_notes.md

 			- the only thing that matters are the motives of white people and, of those three, they were "malcontents and troublemakers"

 wtf is going on here

 (right-wing critique morphed into left-wing critique?)

 #subchapter *beyond the ‘myth of the stupid savage’ (why all these things matter so much for our project in this book)* ^[pp 71-77]

-## 11. reluctance to engage with indigenous sources (pushing them into conceptual space where judgments no longer threatening)
+# 11. reluctance to engage with indigenous sources (pushing them into conceptual space where judgments no longer threatening)

 - #tidbit "To say Mi’kmaq thought is unimportant would be racist; to say it’s unknowable because the sources were racist, however, does rather let one off the hook"
 - but also based on legitimate protests of the romanticized (ie the indigenous)[^19]

-### 11.1. more imaginative or not imaginative?
+## 8. more imaginative or not imaginative?

 - Rousseau sidestepped the question (of the essay: what are the origins of social inequality?) by "reducing his savages to mere thought experiments"
 	- notably didn't write one of the dialogues-looking-at-europe-from-indigenous-critique
 	- savages don't have any imaginative powers at all
 		- they are solitary loners who don't want relationships?
 		- and can't project into future in any way
 		- have no philosophy
-		- presumably why no one forsaw how horrible things would be when they divided up property
+		- presumably why no one foresaw how horrible things would be when they divided up property
 - [Pierre Clastres](pierre_clastres.md): the opposite is the case
 	- simple people are actually more imaginative
 		- we can't picture a free society, but they have no problem picturing arbitrary power
 		- "he did more to reverse the damage than anyone before or since"

-### 11.2.
-Rousseau's legacy?
+## 9. Rousseau's legacy?

 - didn't actually promote "noble savage" myth
 - promulgated "myth of the stupid (if blissful) savage" (their new term)
 	- adopted by 19th century imperialists, who added "scientific" justifications to elaborate on what "innocent simplicity" meant => pushing them into conceptual space where judgements no longer threatening
 		- Darwinian evolutionism
 		- "scientific" racism

-## 12. problems with defining equality?
+# 12. problems with defining equality?

 - it is still completely unclear what "egalitarian" means (and "equal")
 - instead, let's examine why it's used
 	- NOT because it has analytical substance (it doesn't)